themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 <div class="note">
   <h3>Did Modulus sponsor this post?</h3>
   <p>Nope!
-Modulus just happens to be a favorite of mine and is the service used to power all of the Meteor applications powering The Meteor Chef.
+Modulus just happens to be a favorite of mine and is <a href="http://themeteorchef.com/blog/behind-the-scenes-deployment/">the service used to power all of the Meteor applications behind the scenes</a> at The Meteor Chef.
 If anything, this is a fanboy post.
 No paid shilling here :)</p>
 </div>

 ### Alternatives to Modulus